ibooth1/Data-Project-Survey-of-Construction/README.md

 This project is an updated version of an analysis I did on the Census's Survey of Construction dataset

-To view the code see the .do file
+To view the code see the [Econ 643 - Update.do](https://github.com/ibooth1/soc-analysis/blob/master/Econ%20643%20-%20Update.do) file

 To view the written project download the .docx file